The forex trading week has come and gone.

-And finally, the third reason for the Loonie’s strong performance this week were the positive readings for Canada’s top-tier Friday releases.
+And finally, the third reason for Loonie’s strong performance this week was the positive readings for Canada’s top-tier Friday releases.

-Moving on, the other top-tier economic report was Canada’s November trade report, and it shows that Canada finally saw a trade surplus for the first time since October 2014.
+Moving on, the other top-tier economic report is Canada’s November trade report, and it shows that Canada finally saw a trade surplus for the first time since October 2014.